Native Women's History: Books for Kids

 Tallchief

-Meet remarkable Native women who have had a profound impact on their communities and nations.
-They include a champion in the fight against tuberculosis, an Olympic wheelchair racer, the first female Cherokee Chief, a Canadian ranger, award-winning authors, and a prima ballerina.
+Meet Native women who include include a champion in the fight against tuberculosis, an Olympic wheelchair racer, the first female Cherokee Chief, a wilderness ranger, award-winning authors, and a prima ballerina.

 For more great titles and activities, see the Trailblazers project from Reading Rockets' Start with a Book project!